 Ethereum processes 15 transactions per second.
 Visa handles 24,000+.
 Bridging this gap without sacrificing decentralization or security is the central technical challenge of blockchain development.
-The solutions being built today will determine the scalability ceiling of Web3.
+The solutions being built today will determine the scalability ceiling of Web3 — and several of them are already live and processing millions of transactions daily.

 The Blockchain Trilemma Explained